 Linda Jo Doctor program officer, W.K.
 Kellogg Foundation, MI

-Helen Dombalis senior director, Programs and Policy, National Farm to School Network, CO
+Helen Dombalis executive director, National Farm to School Network, CO

 MARA FLEISHMAN serves as the CEO of the Chef Ann Foundation (CAF), an organization founded in 2009 to focus on solutions to the school food crisis.
 After becoming involved in school food as a concerned parent, Mara served on the Chef Ann Foundation’s board of directors, and she later transitioned to executive director in March of 2013.
 Mara has nearly 20 years of experience working in natural products including 12 years with Whole Foods Market, where she served most recently as global director of partnerships.
 In addition to CAF, she has held board seats at The Growe Foundation, the Kitchen Community, and Naturally Boulder.

-Allyson Frazier campaign research and development senior manager, American Heart Association, MA
+Allyson Frazier senior manager, Voices for Healthy Kids, American Heart Association, MA

 CHRIS GEORGACAS is president and CEO of Goff Public, Inc., a public affairs and public relations firm.
 Over more than 35 years, his career has spanned national and state politics, government, media, business, philanthropy, and crisis management.